Roadblock (film)

-Roadblock is a 1951 American film noir starring Charles McGraw and Joan Dixon.
-The 73-minute crime thriller was shot on location in Los Angeles.
-The film was directed by Harold Daniels and the cinematography is by Nicholas Musuraca.
+Roadblock is a 1951 American film noir directed by Harold Daniels and starring Charles McGraw and Joan Dixon.
+The film's cinematographer was Nicholas Musuraca and it was shot on location in Los Angeles.

 Plot

-Insurance investigator Joe Peters (McGraw) and his partner Harry Miller (Louis Jean Heydt) solve a lucrative recovery case and prepare to fly home.
-At the airport, Joe meets and gets played by Diane (Dixon).
-Lacking enough money to fly on her own she pretends to be his wife without his knowledge in order to get half fare on her ticket.
-They wind up assigned to the same hotel room after a storm forces an emergency landing and layover.
-An uneasy détente develops.

-Joe is attracted to the comely but diffident Diane, despite his dislike for "chiselers".
-She makes it quite clear she loves the finer things in life, which "Honest Joe" (as Diane calls him) cannot possibly afford on his small salary of $350 per month.
+Insurance investigator Joe Peters and his partner Harry Miller solve a lucrative recovery case and prepare to fly home.
+At the airport, Joe meets Diane who, lacking enough money to afford a ticket, pretends to be Joe's wife without his knowledge in order to obtain a half-fare ticket.
+They are assigned to the same hotel room after a storm forces an emergency landing and layover, and an uneasy détente develops.
+Joe is attracted to Diane despite his dislike for chiselers.
+She loves the finer things in life that Joe cannot afford on his small salary of $350 per month.
 They part uneasily when they reach Los Angeles.

-When Joe and Harry are assigned to check out the prime suspect in a string of fur robberies, Kendall Webb (Lowell Gilmore), Joe runs into Diane, who has become Webb's mistress.
-Their mutual attraction flares up and Joe, in order to finance a dream life with Diane, decides to use inside information on a cash shipment of $1.25 million to set up a robbery for Webb in return for one-third of the take.
+When Joe and Harry are assigned to investigate Kendall Webb, the prime suspect in a string of fur robberies, Joe encounters Diane, who has become Webb's mistress.
+Their mutual attraction resurfaces and Joe, in order to finance a dream life with Diane, plots to use inside information on a cash shipment of $1.25 million to plan a robbery for Webb in return for one-third of the take.
 Unaware of the deal and disillusioned at being a kept woman, Diane decides that her love for Joe is greater than her avarice.
-When she tells Joe she wants to get married he tries to back out with Webb.
-However, Webb convinces him that Diane might not feel the same after a few months living on his paltry pay.
+When she tells Joe that she wants to marry him, he tries to remove himself from the deal with Webb.
+However, Webb convinces him that Diane's attitude might change after a few months living on his paltry pay.

-The railway mail car robbery is successful, but a railroad employee is injured and later dies.
-The robbery coincides with Joe and Diane's honeymoon, giving him an alibi.
+The railway mail-car robbery is successful, but a railroad employee is injured and later dies.
+The robbery coincides with Joe and Diane's honeymoon, providing him with an alibi.
 One of the robbers is identified and arrested.
-With the investigation encroaching, Joe confesses to Diane what he has done.
+With the investigation narrowing its focus, Joe confesses to Diane.

-Desperate, Joe arranges to meet Webb on a desolate stretch of highway by telling him he has a plan to get them out of their mess.
-Instead, he knocks Webb out and stages a car accident in which Webb is killed and his share of the money partially burned.

-Harry figures out that his partner is involved and pleads with him to turn himself into the police.
-Cornered, Joe tries to flee to Mexico with Diane, but is tracked down and shot.
+Desperate, Joe arranges to meet Webb on a desolate stretch of highway by lying to him that he has a plan to rescue them.
+Instead, he knocks Webb unconscious and stages a car accident in which Webb is killed and his share of the money is partially burned.
+Harry discovers that his partner is involved and pleads with him to surrender to the police.
+Cornered, Joe tries to flee to Mexico with Diane but is located and shot.
 He dies in Diane's arms.